 The specialty of Public Health is built on a strong academic foundation and registrars are encouraged to develop their academic skills throughout the whole period of training.
-Specific aspects of academic training are highlighted below and there is also more detailed information on the MFPH exams on other pages.
+Specific aspects of academic training are highlighted below and there is also more detailed information on the FPH Membership exams (MFPH) on other pages.

-The curriculum for public health requires a sound knowledge foundation which is delivered in phase one of training and assessed through the Part A MFPH.
+The curriculum for Public Health requires a sound knowledge foundation which is delivered in phase one of training and assessed through the Diploma written examination (DFPH).
 A Master’s degree is not a prerequisite for CCT but is currently the method by which many registrars acquire the knowledge foundation.

 All registrars are allocated an academic supervisor for Phase 1 of their training.
-Academic supervisors provide support and guidance on a range of topics including, MPhil theses, Part A preparation, methodological and statistical issues related to service work and publication of work in peer reviewed journals.
+Academic supervisors provide support and guidance on a range of topics including, MPhil theses, DFPH preparation, methodological and statistical issues related to service work and publication of work in peer reviewed journals.

 Specialist Academic Training

 The programme also offers specialist training in academic public health through: